Giolito dominant again, White Sox top Indians 2-0

 The right-hander is the nephew of former major league reliever Dan Plesac, who pitched for six teams in 18 seasons.

+“He fell behind a little dangerous hitter and paid for it,” Cleveland manager Terry Francona said of Plesac.
+“Other than that, he didn’t back down.
+It’s a shame we didn’t score because he pitched a great game.”

-The closest thing Cleveland had to a rally came in the fifth when Greg Allen doubled down the right-field line with one out.
-Roberto Pérez then lifted a drive to right-center in a bid for another extra-base hit, but Leury Garcia made a nice running catch.
+The closest thing the Indians had to a rally came in the fifth when Greg Allen doubled down the right-field line with one out.
+Roberto Pérez then lifted a drive to right-center in a bid for another extra-base hit, but Leury Garcia made a nice running catch on the warning track.

+“I thought that one was on its way out, to be honest,” Giolito said.
+“Luckily the park held it and Leury made a heck of a catch.”

-Giolito then struck out Leonys Martín to end the threat.
+He then struck out Leonys Martín to end the threat.

 Giolito exited after Pérez singled with one out in the eighth.
 Bummer came on and induced pinch hitter Jordan Luplow to bounce into an inning-ending double play.